Jellyfish-Insights/andromeda/scraper/README.md

 Build the Docker images and then run it with
 ```
-docker-compose -f <FILE> build && docker-compose -f <FILE> up
+docker-compose -f docker-compose.dev.yml build --build-arg APP_UID=$(id -u) \
+&& docker-compose -f docker-compose.dev.yml up
 ```

-We have both a development and a production version pre-configured.
+We have both a development and a production version pre-configured (just change the word `dev` above to `prod`).
 You can also use other settings by changing the environment variables below.
+Using `--build-arg APP_UID=$(id -u)` is advisable, but unnecessary in the case you are the only user of your computer (i.e. your UID is 1000).

 ### Environment variables
 File `docker-compose.yml` accepts two paramenters: